krassowski/drug-disease-profile-matching/README.md

 is a well-established approach to generate compound similarity maps for GBA methods.
 Large-scale projects, such as The Connectivity Map, offer ways of systematic perturbagene screening.

-It was proposed that the perturbation profiles may be also used to find drug candidates by matching the profiles against differential expression patterns of diseases (being a simpler alternative to advanced machine-learning methods).
+It was proposed that the perturbation profiles may be also used to find drug candidates by matching the profiles against differential expression profiles of diseases (being a simpler alternative to advanced machine-learning methods).
+This approach is referred to as pattern- or profile-matching and in the simplest setting corresponds to searching for anticorrelation of drug-disease profiles.

 Previous studies demonstrated the merits of multi-omics disease stratification, evaluating the predictive ability of novel clusters for cancer patients survival or analyzing the functional enrichment in the clusters.